 Then followed a process like this:

-- Understanding the problem and the identifying appropriate data to represent it through literature reviews, consulting from experts in Environment and Climate Change Canada and the Campus and Community Planning Department
+- Understanding the problem and then identifying appropriate data to represent it through literature review and consulting with experts in Environment and Climate Change Canada and the Campus and Community Planning Department

 - Locating data, cleaning, and digitizing it from sources such past bird collision studies, City of Vancouver Data, and Campus and Community Planning department shapefiles.